Lights Light Up My Life

 The learner will:

-- compare the advantages and disadvantages of incandescent and compact fluorescent light bulbs.
+- compare the costs and environmental impact of different types of light bulbs.

 - define stewardship as the careful and responsible management of something entrusted to one's care.

-Explain that energy conservation is important because electricity is often produced by using non-renewable fossil fuels (coal and oil).
+Energy conservation is important because electricity is often produced by using non-renewable fossil fuels (coal and oil).
 It is also the responsibility for each citizen to be good stewards of resources.
 Using more efficient lighting is one way to conserve energy.
+Stewardship is the careful and responsible management of something entrusted to one's care.

 Strand PHIL.II Philanthropy and Civil Society